 How can we prevent a mass extinction event?
 Can we remove enough carbon from the atmosphere to avoid irreversible climate change?
 Can we protect and restore the forests we have left?

 It can be so easy to get overwhelmed by the daunting nature of protecting our planet.
 Maybe it isn’t so surprising that many people try to look the other way.
-Thinking about the challenges we face for too long can be exhausting.
+Thinking too long about the challenges we face can be exhausting.

 While the urgency is very much real, so are the following reminders: